What Lengths Do RSJ Steel Beams Come In?

 | Heavier sections | Commonly 6 m or 7.5 m |

 Universal Beams are generally available in longer stock lengths than Universal Columns, particularly in lighter sections.
+For the difference between UB and UC sections, see our guide on types of steel beams.
+For section sizing, weights and span tables, see the RSJ steel beam size guide.

-Ordering RSJs Longer Than Standard Lengths
+Ordering RSJs Longer Than Standard Stock Lengths

 RSJs longer than standard stock lengths are not typically held as regular stock.
+Where longer spans are required, projects are usually designed around:

-Multiple beams
+- Multiple beams

-Spliced sections
+- Spliced sections

-Alternative structural layouts
+- Alternative structural layouts

 Any requirement for non-standard lengths is normally addressed at the structural design stage, rather than by sourcing bespoke rolled sections.